 Tried this recipe?

-Vegetable Flexibility: Classic choices include frozen peas and carrots, diced bell peppers, snap peas, or mushrooms.
-Add heartier veggies first, delicate ones (like peas) at the end to prevent overcooking.
+Vegetable flexibility: Classic choices include frozen peas and carrots, diced bell peppers, snap peas, or mushrooms.
+Add heartier vegetables first, delicate ones (like peas) at the end to prevent overcooking.

-Sesame Oil Timing: Always add sesame oil at the very end, off heat.
-Cooking it destroys the delicate flavor—you want that aromatic punch to hit you when you take your first bite!
+Sesame oil timing: Always add sesame oil at the very end, off heat.
+Cooking it destroys the delicate flavor — you want that aromatic punch to hit when you take your first bite.

 Freezer Storage: You can freeze this for up to 3 months.
 Portion into individual servings for easy grab-and-go lunches.
 Thaw overnight in the fridge and reheat in a skillet for best results.

 Pack for Work: This travels well in a microwave-safe container.
-For crispier results at the office, bring a small amount of oil and use the break room stovetop if available—your coworkers will be jealous of that aroma!
+For crispier results at the office, bring a small amount of oil and use the break room stovetop if available.

-Complete the Meal: Enjoy as a complete meal on its own, or pair with a simple cucumber salad, steamed edamame, or egg drop soup for a cozy Asian-inspired lunch.
+Complete the Meal: Enjoy as a complete meal on its own, or pair with a simple cucumber salad, steamed edamame, or Keto Egg Drop Soup for a cozy Asian-inspired lunch.
 For extra protein, add Keto Kung Pao Chicken on the side.

 Can I use fresh cauliflower instead of frozen?

-Absolutely!
-Pulse fresh cauliflower florets in a food processor until rice-sized (don’t over-process into mush).
-Fresh cauliflower actually produces crispier results since it has less moisture.
+Absolutely.
+Pulse fresh cauliflower florets in a food processor until rice-sized — don’t over-process into mush.
+Fresh cauliflower yields crispier results because it has less moisture.
 One large head yields about 4 cups of cauliflower rice.

 Two common culprits: excess moisture and overcrowding the pan.
 Always squeeze frozen cauliflower rice completely dry in a clean kitchen towel, and cook in batches if needed.
-High heat and letting it sit undisturbed are key for that crispy texture.
+High heat and letting it sit undisturbed for 2-3 minutes are key for that crispy texture.

 Is soy sauce okay for diabetics?

-Yes!
-Replace the chicken with extra-firm tofu (pressed and cubed) or tempeh.
-You’ll still get plenty of protein.
-Add extra eggs for more protein, or toss in edamame for a complete plant-based meal.
+Yes.
+Replace the chicken with extra-firm tofu (pressed and cubed) or tempeh for plenty of plant-based protein.
+Add extra eggs for more protein, or toss in edamame for a complete plant-based meal that still fits keto macros.

 🍽️ You Might Also Like

-This Chicken Cauliflower Fried Rice delivers everything you love about takeout—crispy caramelized “rice,” savory umami flavor, and that satisfying wok-tossed experience—while cutting 90% of the carbs.
-At just 5g net carbs and 28g of protein per serving, it’s proof that diabetic-friendly eating can be genuinely delicious.
+This Chicken Cauliflower Fried Rice delivers everything you love about takeout — crispy caramelized “rice,” savory umami flavor, and that satisfying wok-tossed experience — while cutting 90% of the carbs.
+At just 5g net carbs and 28g of protein per serving, it’s proof that keto Chinese cooking can be genuinely delicious.
 Master the technique of drying your cauliflower and getting that pan screaming hot, and you’ll never miss the white rice version again.